Thomas-6freedom/UnityVRGrabberExample/README.md

 I wanted to have VR animated hands to grab objects in Unity **without using the Oculus SDK or any other SDK** I wanted something to indicate when you can grab an object and when you are grabbing it.

+# Download
+You can clone the repo or [download the unitypackage](https://github.com/Thomas-6freedom/UnityVRGrabberExample/releases/latest)

 # How to Use it ?
 You simply have to use the Left Hand and the Right Hand prefab.
 Then you have a Grabbable prefab.
 There is a test scene nammed "SampleScene".